 I guess I could blame my insomnia on my over-active brain, my husband’s occasional snoring, hormone imbalance, or restlessness, but no matter its origin, it seems as though my night is chopped up instead of one luxurious cloud of slumber.
-Dealing with insomnia can be a lot, no matter how old you are.
+Coping with insomnia can be a lot to deal with, no matter how old you are.
 Considering sleep is important, finding ways to manage it is something I continue to do.
-I think alternative solutions such as looking into order marijuana online canada or participating in cognitive therapy could be the way forward.
+I think alternative solutions such as looking into how to order marijuana online canada or participating in cognitive therapy could be the way forward.
 I’ll have to do some research into this first.
 In fact, I know quite a few people who use cannabis as a way of dealing with their insomnia.
 Research seems to suggest that using cannabis infused products can make it easier to relax and unwind.
 When looking for places to buy weeds online quebec has a lot of different options so I might have to ask a friend for a recommendation if I do decide to go down this route.
-That being said, for the most part, very now and then, I get lucky: I snooze through the night and wake up feeling refreshed.
+That being said, for the most part, every now and then, I get lucky: I snooze through the night and wake up feeling refreshed.
 Ah, there’s nothing like a good night’s sleep!

 I must admit, when my husband is out of town and our alarm system is turned on to Command Instant and the bedroom door is locked and my sound machine is producing white noise, I do rest more deeply.
 For instance, last night while my husband was on the other side of the world, I only woke once for a short amount of time.
 A cause for celebration!